 Above I spoke about staying on site and how it’s more affordable than you thought.
 If you also factor in your time as having a value then it just paid for itself to stay on site.
 Staying on site means you can: hop back to your room midday when the parks get too hot and busy, ditch the rental car, more easily eat “out of park”, book your restaurants and fast passes further in advance, get a “free” magic band..

 However either way there are resorts so close to the theme parks that means you can escape midday whether you are staying or not.
 For example – There’s a second entrance to Epcot between France and the UK in the World Showcase and 5 minutes walk from there is the Boardwalk (shown in above pic), Beach&Yacht Clubs and all of these resorts have quiet spaces, including beaches and much quieter restaurants to enjoy.
-From the Magic Kingdom you are within walking/monorail distance of The Contemporary Resort, Polynesian and Grand Floridian all of which have, like the Epcot resorts, beaches, some quieter restaurants (and some of the hardest to book so don’t just assume resort=easy reservation!) and definitely places to kick back and have a drink – there’s no alcohol in the Magic Kingdom (apart from dinner at Be Our Guest restaurant) and if you are child free you may need a drink to deal with other people’s little pirates and princesses…
+From the Magic Kingdom you are within walking/monorail distance of The Contemporary Resort, Polynesian and Grand Floridian all of which have, like the Epcot resorts, beaches, some quieter restaurants (and some of the hardest to book so don’t just assume resort=easy reservation!) and definitely places to kick back and have a drink – there’s limited alcohol in the Magic Kingdom (dinners at Be Our Guest, Skippers Canteen and a couple more) and if you are child free you may need a drink to deal with other people’s little pirates and princesses…

 All of the Walt Disney World resort hotels also have their own restaurants.
 The Deluxe Resorts have some of the best restaurants on site.
 Our personal favourite is the Yachtsman Steak House at the Yacht Club (best. steak. ever).
 Even if you aren’t staying on site then I would highly recommend deciding which restaurant appeals to you the most and booking a table one night based on your park choice for the day.
 I would put money on the fact that you’d be staying on site for your trips after that…!